cat-lin-morgan/cat-lin-morgan/README.md

 When I'm not writing code I'm either watching anime, getting dressed up, playing video games, listening to music, or bartending~
 <br/><br/>
 🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷🌷

+Currently writing in HTML, CSS, Javascript, and libraries such as JQuery, Moment, and Bootstrap.
 </p>

 ___